GoogleCloudPlatform/click-to-deploy/triggers/README.md

 1. Mark the newly created trigger as required in the GitHub repository settings.
 For more information, see the [enabling required status checks](https://help.github.com/en/articles/enabling-required-status-checks) documentation.

+    > **NOTE**: The trigger must to be initially triggered before it is available in the list.

 ### Update an existing trigger

 1. Run the following command to update a trigger for your Kubernetes